Kuch Pak Raha Hai

 • Privacy Policy

-Posted by Divya on May 31, 2015 Tagged With: Gluten Free, Kids Friendly, Vegan, Vegetarian Snacks & Appetizers batata vada, mumbai style batata vada, batata vada recipe, aloo vada, street style aloo vada Batata Vada is a popular Indian street food snack with spiced potato mash encased in crispy outer covering.
-It is vegan, gluten free and can be enjoyed with chutney, ketchup or any dip of choice.
-Jump to Recipe
+Posted by Divya on January 21, 2026 Tagged With: Gluten Free, Kids Friendly, Vegan, Vegetarian Snacks & Appetizers Batata Vada is a popular Indian deep-fried snack with crispy outer covering & spiced mashed potato filling in centre.
+It is vegan, gluten free and can be enjoyed with chutney or any dip of choice. batata vada recipe, aloo vada, batata bhaji, batata vada pav, how to make batata vada, potato vada Jump to Recipe

-Batata Vada is a popular Indian street food snack with spiced potato mash encased in perfectly crispy outer covering.
-It is vegan, gluten free and can be enjoyed with chutney, ketchup or any dip of choice.
+Batata Vada is a popular Indian deep-fried snack with crispy outer covering & spiced mashed potato filling in centre.
+It is vegan, gluten free and can be enjoyed with chutney or any dip of choice.

 This delicious street food is from Maharashtra state of India.
 In Marathi (local language), the word batata means ‘potatoes’ and vada means ‘fritters’.
-It pairs well with spicy cilantro chutney, chilli garlic chutney or can be used as patty in sandwich or sliders (also known as vada pav).
+Though these piping hot batate vada are traditionally served with fresh cilantro chutney or chilli garlic chutney but if you are short of time, you can serve them with ketchup also.

 • Vegan